 - Archive data to prevent data loss

-- Make it easier for users to identify populations that might be of interest for their project
+- Make it easier for users to identify studies and populations that might be of interest for their project

 - Reduce the time involved in formatting data

-- Provide a community standard of data formatting and vocabulary that can be followed by anybody establishing a new study population
+- Provide a community standard of data formatting and vocabulary that can be followed by anybody establishing a new field study

 - Increase the quality and integrity of data